 Meet with your local store manager to discuss your product.
 He or she will take a look at what you're offering and decide if it might be a good fit for stores in your area.
 If your local manager likes your product, the manager will submit information about your item to their supervisors.

 The Market Manager (MM) and Regional Market Manager (RMM) will also have to approve the product.
 If approved, you'll be given a Regional Market Manager's name and the store numbers of the stores where they are interested in placing your product.
 Please make sure to retain this information for reference later.
-Find a Walmart store or Sam's Club.
+Find a Walmart store.

 Complete the Online Product Submission form.
 When the form is submitted, make a note of the Application ID number that appears, which you will need to provide to the store manager, if asked.